-Accessing the mailbox as a delegate
+How to access the mailbox as a delegate.

 The easiest and most common way to use a shared mailbox is to open it up from within your own email account.
 If you are given access to a shared mailbox, clicking your email address as it displays in the upper right corner will present you with a drop down menu listing the accounts you have permissions to access.
 Clicking that account will open it up in a separate tab or browser window.

 Doing this is referred to accessing the shared mailbox as a delegate.
 As a delegate, you can send and receive email from the shared account, and not much else.

 Logging in directly to the shared mailbox.

 The shared mailbox actually has a password, just like your own.
 Unlike your own, however, you'll need to go to a different web address in order to log into it.
 If you don't have the password to the shared mailbox and believe you need to log in using this method, please contact the director or unit lead for the mailbox.

 We recommend using another web browser than the one you usually use, just to make sure you are not logged in to your own mailbox at the same time.
 If you're not completely logged out from your own Gmail account, you can easily get confused between the two accounts when making the changes detailed further down this page, and it may even appear impossible to log in to the shared mailbox at all.
 So either sign out of your own mailbox completely, use your web browser's incognito mode, or use a different web browser than the one you use to sign in to your own mailbox.